percona/k8spg-docs/docs/connect.md

     The Secrets object we target is named as `<cluster_name>-pguser-<cluster_name>`.
 The `<cluster_name>` value is
     the [name of your Percona Distribution for PostgreSQL Cluster](operator.md#metadata-name).
-The default variant is `cluster1-pguser-cluster1`.
+The default variant is:

+    === "via kubectl"

+        `cluster1-pguser-cluster1`

+    === "via Helm"

+        `cluster1-pg-db-pguser-cluster1-pg-db`

-2. Retrieve the pgBouncer URI of your secret
+2. Retrieve the pgBouncer URI from your secret, decode and pass it as the `PGBOUNCER_URI` environment variable.
+Replace the `<secret>`, `<namespace>` placeholders with your Secret object and namespace accordingly:

     ``` {.bash data-prompt="$" }
-    $  kubectl get secret cluster1-pguser-cluster1 -n <namespace> -o yaml
+    $ PGBOUNCER_URI=$(kubectl get secret <secret> --namespace <namespace> -o jsonpath='{.data.pgbouncer-uri}' | base64 --decode)
     ```

-3. Decode the base64-encoded `pgBouncer` URI string from the secret
+    The following example shows how to pass the pgBouncer URI from the default Secret object `cluster1-pguser-cluster1`:

     ``` {.bash data-prompt="$" }
-    $ PGBOUNCER_URI=`echo -n <base64-pgbouncer-uri-string> | base64 --decode`
+    $ PGBOUNCER_URI=$(kubectl get secret cluster1-pguser-cluster1 --namespace <namespace> -o json
     ```

-    The format of the decoded URI is the following:

-    ```{.text .no-copy}
-    postgresql://<user>:<password>@<cluster-name>-pgbouncer.<namespace>.svc:5432/<db>
-    ```

-4. Create a Pod where you start a container with Percona Distribution for PostgreSQL and connect to the database.
+3. Create a Pod where you start a container with Percona Distribution for PostgreSQL and connect to the database.
 The following command does it, naming the Pod `pg-client` and connects you to the `cluster1` database:

     ``` {.bash data-prompt="$"}
     $ kubectl run -i --rm --tty pg-client --image=perconalab/percona-distribution-postgresql:15 --restart=Never -- psql $PGBOUNCER_URI